 The fungus may lead to severe infection when you use the same acrylic nails for a long time and don’t let your nail grow naturally.
 That’s the first reason to avoid using acrylic nails regularly or often.
 However, it’s okay to design and have some gel nails once in a while.

-Here comes another fatal damage of using too many nail paints for a long time.
+Here comes another fatal damage of keeping acrylic nails for a long time.
 If you regularly put the nails in and just fill in and reuse the same acrylic nails for weeks, you might face nail loss problems.

 It happens because of the chemical reaction and hampers natural growth.
 Even the nails will fail to get enough nutrients and adequately utilize them.
 As a result, you’ll face nail loss problems.